Anchorage Movie Theaters

 When it first opened in 1965, the Fireweed Theater was the largest movie theater in Alaska.

-Among the many movies we remember seeing at the fireweed were “2001 a Space Odyssey”, “Willy Wonka and the Chocolate Factory” and “Herbie the Love Bug”, complete with a Volkswagon in the lobby, looking like it was the star of the movie.
+Among the many movies we remember seeing at the fireweed were “2001 a Space Odyssey”, “Willy Wonka and the Chocolate Factory” and “Herbie the Love Bug”. for the Love Bug”, they displayed a Volkswagen in the lobby, looking like it was the star of the movie.

 Seems to me that KBYR radio hosted a screening of the movie “Woodstock” in the Fireweed.